SumoLogic/sumologic-documentation/docs/send-data/reference-information/source-log-encoding.md

 ---

 :::note
-Encoding cannot be overriden by FERs (Field Extraction Rules).
+Encoding cannot be overridden by Field Extraction Rules (FERs).
 :::

 The type of log encoding supported by Sumo Logic depends on the source you are using.